• Skip to content

 Animal inspection program

-Authorised Officers will pursue enquiries with owners that had dogs registered in the previous financial year and have not renewed registration for the current registration period and those dogs that have an amount owing on their current registration.
-This will be conducted by the officers visiting, and if necessary, entering yards of premises.
+Inspections are conducted by the officers visiting, and if necessary, entering yards of premises.
 These Authorised Officers have the authority to enter properties to conduct those inspections under the Animal Management Act (cats and dogs) 2008 provisions, General Powers to Enter Places, Sec 111 1 (h)(i).

 Aip calling card